rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 # How to report a Bug

-## The difficulty of the Problem
+## The difficulty of the problem

 There is no Python decompiler yet, that I know about that will decompyle everything.
 This one probably does the best job of *any* Python decompiler.
-But it is a constant work in progress, as Python keeps changing as does its code generation.
+But it is a constant work in progress: Python keeps changing, and so does its code generation.

 I have found bugs in *every* Python decompiler I have tried.
-Even those for the authors/maintainers clam that it works across some version of the entire Python standard library.
+Even those where authors/maintainers claim that they have used it on the entire Python standard library.
 And I don't mean that the program doesn't come out with the same Python source instructions, but that the program is *semantically* not equivalent.